1 Scope of the Policy

 2. Policy statement on the admission and continued registration of applicants and students with criminal convictions

 2.2 All criminal convictions (including cautions, reprimands or warnings) are considered in the context of the Rehabilitation of Offenders Act (1974) and the University will only consider relevant convictions.
+Relevant convictions include, but are not limited to, offences that are violent, sexual or include dishonesty and/or fraud.

 2.4 In considering whether to make an offer, account will be taken of the applicant’s qualifications, experience, and overall profile.
-The University will also consider whether the criminal record of an applicant gives reasonable grounds for considering that the admission of the individual poses a real threat to the safety or property of staff, students, visitors or others involved in University business.
+The University will also consider whether the criminal record of an applicant gives reasonable grounds for considering that the admission of the individual poses a real threat to the safety or property of staff, students, patients, the public, visitors or others involved in University business.
 The University reserves the right to refuse to admit where it believes that their criminal record makes it inappropriate for them to be admitted/attend.

 2.6 When considering admission for professional courses where a Disclosure and Barring (DBS) check is required, all convictions are relevant including those that are spent.
 For all other courses, the University will only review unspent convictions.

-2.7 The University reserves the right to decline to admit an applicant to a course, or withdraw the student if it discovers, at any time, that the application was based on, or contained, false, incomplete, or misleading information relating to criminal convictions.
+2.7 The University reserves the right to decline to admit an applicant to a course, or withdraw the student, if it discovers at any time that the application was based on, or contained, false, incomplete, or misleading information relating to criminal convictions.

-3. Relationship to DBS Screening
+3. The Role of DBS Screening

 - MSc Sports Rehabilitation